 Public sector companies are entities responsible for providing services and meeting the needs of the community in various fields, such as education, health, infrastructure, security, and many more (Yuliono & Ngumar, 2019).
-In recent years, public sector companies worldwide have faced increasingly complex and demanding challenges.
-These challenges largely stem from external factors such as socio-economic changes, technological advancements, and intensifying competition.
+In recent years, public sector companies worldwide two faced increasingly complex and demanding challenges.
+These challenges largely stem from external factors such as socio-economic changes, technological advancements, and intensifying competition (Wirtz et al., 2019).
 Changes in social and economic dynamics, including population demographics, societal needs, and social trends, significantly impact how public sector companies operate.
-For example, increased public expectations regarding service quality, heightened awareness of environmental issues, and changes in job structures compel public sector companies to adapt strategies and policies (Al Ahbabi et al., 2019; Mc Evoy et al., 2019).
+For example, increased public expectations regarding service quality, heightened awareness of environmental issues, and changes in job structures companies public sector companies to adapt strategies and policies (Al Ahbabi et al., 2019; Mc Evoy et al., 2019).

-The development of information and communication technology has transformed the operational landscape of public sector companies.
+The development of information and componication technology has transformed the operational landscape of public sector companies.
 The adoption of new technologies, such as big data analytics, artificial intelligence, and digital platforms, presents new opportunities to enhance efficiency, improve service quality, and optimize interactions with the public (Amirullah, 2023).
 However, while adopting new technology, public sector companies also face challenges related to data security, privacy, and accessibility.
 Globalization has increased competition among public sector companies, both in terms of human resources and financing (Waked et al., 2023).
-This competition drives public sector companies to enhance their operational efficiency, find new ways to add value to society, and adopt best practices from the private sector to achieve their goals (Lestari & Merthayasa, 2022).
+This competition drives public sector companies to enhance their operational efficiency, find new ways to add value to society, and adopt best practices from the private sector to achieve their goals (Lestari & Merthayasa, 2022; Lubis & Nasution, 2023).
 A strong supply chain management (SCM) strategy is key to maintaining organizational success in an increasingly complex global market.
 With the ongoing phenomenon of globalization, companies need to adopt an approach that involves all stakeholders in the supply chain working together to achieve common goals, namely, satisfying customers (Madhani, 2019).
 This is emphasized by Lee et al. (2021), who highlight the importance of simultaneous cooperation among all supply chain participants.
 The global expansion of organizational market orientation forms the foundation of effective SCM strategies.
 In this context, organizations must broaden their outlook internationally, identify emerging opportunities and challenges in global markets, and adapt to the needs and preferences of customers worldwide.
 This involves a deep understanding of cultural differences, international trade policies, logistics infrastructure, and regulations across different countries (Olapoju, 2019; Das & Hassan, 2019).
 The implementation of management accounting techniques is crucial in enhancing a company's ability to deliver value to clients and other stakeholders.
+Alabdullah (2019) asserts that these techniques, essentially information systems, enable companies to collect, analyze, and leverage relevant data in managing the company's supply chain.
+With accurate and timely information, companies can plan and implement more effective strategies, identify efficiency potentials, and reduce risks in supply chain operations (Ghasemi et al., 2019).
+To achieve sustainable growth, a company must understand the factors driving its growth.
+In this study, an analysis was conducted on the influence of supply chain management (SCM) strategy and strategic management accounting on company growth.
+By understanding how companies manage their supply chains and implement strategic management accounting, it can be identified to what extent these two factors affect company growth.